 The majority of natural area in the watershed is owned and managed by private landowners, so the health of our communities and environment depend on their efforts.
 The Water Quality and Habitat Improvement Program is a funding incentive program that supports landowners who are carrying out projects that contribute to water and habitat quality.
 Project types that are considered for this program include:

-If the project you are interested in cannot be found on this list, but still has water quality or habitat benefits, please contact us at stewardship@hrca.on.ca and we will let you know whether or not the project can be submitted for review.
+If the project you are interested in cannot be found on this list, but still has water quality or habitat benefits, please contact us at stewardship@hrca.on.ca.
+We will let you know whether or not the project can be submitted for review.

 For more detailed information about the Water Quality and Habitat Improvement Program, please review the following guidelines, based on that which best fits your property:

-Each year, this financial support program receives applications up until January 15 for projects taking place during the same year.
+This annual financial support program receives applications until Thanksgiving of the year prior for projects planned in the upcoming year.
 Submissions are reviewed and evaluated by the Project Technical Advisory Committee using the following attributes:

 Projects are not required to meet all of these attributes, but must meet at least one to be considered.
 Funding availability varies each year and unfortunately not all projects that merit funding will receive funding.

-Landowners interested in financial support for their project are encouraged to consult with a Landowner Outreach Specialist prior to submitting their proposal.
-You can get in touch with a Landowner Outreach Specialist at stewardship@hrca.on.ca
+Landowners interested in financial support for their project are required to consult with Restoration staff prior to submitting their proposal.
+Contact the Restoration team at stewardship@hrca.on.ca.

 Conservation Halton is looking for landowners interested in planting trees on their properties.